rgilks/writeo/scripts/training/README.md

 ## Overview

-The training pipeline trains a RoBERTa-base model to predict overall essay scores (band 2-9) from the Write and Improve corpus, which contains ~5,050 essays with human-annotated CEFR labels.
+The training pipeline trains a **DeBERTa-v3-base** model to predict CEFR levels (A1 to C2) from the Write and Improve corpus, which contains ~4,741 essays with human-annotated CEFR labels.

+**Key Features**:

+- **Ordinal Regression**: Treats CEFR as ordered categories (not continuous scores) using CORAL loss
+- **IELTS-Aligned Scoring**: Corrected CEFR-to-score mapping aligned with IELTS bands
+- **QWK Evaluation**: Quadratic Weighted Kappa as primary metric (gold standard for AES)
+- **State-of-the-Art Model**: DeBERTa-v3-base (outperforms RoBERTa on most benchmarks)

 ## Prerequisites